Caring for you before, during, and after you sail

 - Increased Crew uniform cleaning at our laundry facilities with the latest cleaning technology installed; high temperature cleaning that eradicates viruses and harmful bacteria that can live on clothing

 As of right now, masks are required for the test site, terminal, and shuttle services.
-While on Scarlet Lady, we recommend that Sailors wear a mask when walking around the ship, or when you’re not able to be physically distanced.
-We provide masks in cabins or on request to any Sailor who may need one.
+While on Scarlet Lady, masks are not required, but our Crew will be wearing them at all times.
+We'll also provide masks in cabins or on request to any Sailor who may need or want one.
+While off the ship at each port, we'll be following local government guidelines as it pertains to mask-wearing and we ask that our Sailors adhere to their local mandates.

-We’ll be doing our best to ensure that no matter where we go, we’re considering our Sailors well-being by:
+We’ll be doing our best to ensure that no matter where we go, we’re considering our Sailors well-being, so here are a few important things to know.
+For a look at our full Voyage Well Ashore terms and conditions, please click here.
+At shore we'll be:

 - For all our Shore Things and at The Beach Club at Bimini, we only suggest activities on land that meet the sanitation or physical distancing requirements that we have on the ship